Jarnail Singh Bhindranwale: Early life

+Marriage

 He married Pritam Kaur, the daughter of Sucha Singh of Bilaspur at the age of nineteen.
 The couple had two sons, Ishar Singh and Inderjit Singh, in 1971 and 1975, respectively.
 After the death of Bhindranwale, Pritam Kaur moved along with her sons to Bilaspur village in Moga district and stayed with her brother.
 She died of heart ailment at age 60, on 15 September 2007 in Jalandhar.

 Damdami Taksal

+Early years

 In 1965, he was enrolled by his father at the Damdami Taksal also known as Bhindran Taksal, a religious school near Moga, Punjab, named after the village of Bhindran Kalan where its leader Gurbachan Singh Bhindranwale lived.
 Though based out of Gurdwara Akhand Parkash there, he took his pupils on extended tours of the countryside.
 After a one-year course in scriptural, theological and historical studies with Gurbachan Singh Khalsa, partly during a tour but mostly during his stay at Gurdwara Sis Asthan Patshahi IX near Nabha, he rejoined his family and returned to farming, marrying in 1966.
 Maintaining ties with the Taksal, he continued studies under Kartar Singh, who became the new head of the Taksal after Gurbachan Singh Khalsa's death in June 1969, and would establish his headquarters at Gurdwara Gurdarshan Prakash at Mehta Chowk, approximately 25 kilometers northeast of Amritsar.
 He quickly became the favourite student of Kartar Singh.
 Unlike other students he had had familial responsibilities, and he would take time off from the seminary and go back and forth month to month to take care of his wife and two children, balancing his familial and religious responsibilities.